Logo Tropentag

 "Reconciling land system changes with planetary health"

-What information is important to pastoral women in milk management and marketing?
+What information is relevant to pastoral women related to milk management?

 Keerthana Sri Krishnan Sathyabama1,2, Maria Restrepo2, Margareta Lelea2, Lilli Scheiterle2, Brigitte Kaufmann2